 Travel Risks for International Travelers in Sierra Leone

 Sierra Leone used to be a travel destination for over 100,000 travelers annually.
-However, the horrors of the civil war upended the country completely, leading to a decline in tourism.
-Although this gloom-ridden reputation is gradually receding, you must still be aware of certain travel risks before visiting.
+You must be aware of certain travel risks before visiting.

 Violent crime: Armed robbery, mugging, and assault are some of the more common crimes in Sierra Leone.
 Pick-pocketing and residential burglary are also fairly common.
 Avoid displays of wealth when traveling in Sierra Leone.
 If you are the victim of an armed robbery or mugging, do not offer any resistance, as that tends to escalate violence.
 Keep your car doors safely locked when traveling by road.